jjcsf/GettingandCleaningDataCourseProject/README.md

-Unzip the contents to you working directory https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+Unzip the contents to your working directory https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The script run_analysis.R will process the data found above and perform the following